RPellicer/MultiturnCoilDesigningTool/README.md

 A tool to design low frequency (> ~100 kHz) air-core magnetometers

 ## How to execute it
-The code is run by executing “Main_GA_Solver_flexible.m“ from MatLab.
+The code is run by executing "Main_GA_Solver_flexible.m" from MatLab.

 Please, adjust the parameters as needed.
-These parameters are defined in “setGlobalVariables.m" such that:
+These parameters are defined in "setGlobalVariables.m" such that:

 ```MatLab
 %% #############   General   ############################